openstack/manila/HACKING.rst

   with a sequence of key-value pairs.
 - [M337] Ensure to not use xrange().
 - [M338] Ensure to not use LOG.warn().
-- [M339] Ensure 'mock' is not imported/used.
-Use 'unittest.mock' instead.
 - [M354] Use oslo_utils.uuidutils to generate UUID instead of uuid4().
 - [M359] Validate that log messages are not translated.